tfabris/BlueGigaEmpeg/README.txt

    will say "8N1".
 This is OK and must remain that way for the upgrade process to work.

- - Make sure the "Get Device Type" button works and shows your device information for your WT32i chip.
+ - Make sure the "Get Device Type" button works, and shows your device information for your WT32i chip.

  - Have it upgrade your chip with the most recent WT32i file among the